laraibanza/laraibanza/README.md

 <p>
   <strong>3.Weather Data Pipeline</a></strong><br>
-  extracted the weather data  using APIs and stored it in a MySQL database.
+  Extracted the weather data  using APIs and stored it in a MySQL database.
 Created a scheduler with Python scripts for hourly updates.
 </p>